timraymund/tensorflow_docker/README.md

 # Dockerfile Tensorflow
 After working with tensorflow directly in wsl2 and thinking about [pets versus cattle](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/) this seemed like something worthwhile.
 After all, one might like to share with others and this makes it a great deal easier.
 One might also expect to deliver tensorflow in a docker image.

 The [Tensorflow Docker](https://www.tensorflow.org/install/docker) documentation is a good start, useful for making sure things work.
-Some documenation for a composable came from [Valohai](https://docs.valohai.com/howto/docker/docker-build-image/), which lead to the first Dockerfiles.
+Some documenation for a composable came from [Valohai](https://docs.valohai.com/howto/docker/docker-build-image/), which led to the first Dockerfiles.
 There is also some [interesting ideas](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-2-containerize-it-db0ad7ca35a7) for how to deploy model in docker to support inference.

 Of note, at the moment this is being done with vscode in Win10 with Remote-WSL, Docker, Pylance and Python extensions.
 And tabnine.
 Assuming implementation in python.
 The idea is to make it easy to develop in the container.

 ## How to Make This Go
 Instructions for making this work

-### do this once
+### do these things once
 Add this to ~/.bashrc
 ```
 export DOCKER_USER="$(id -u):$(id -g)"